Jay-Adjei/portfolio_3.0/README.md

 If you're stuck or need guidance, feel free to [open an issue](https://github.com/GylanSalih/NextJS-Portify/issues/new) or start a discussion in the repository.
 We're here to help! 💬

 <!-- Contributing -->
 ## <span style="display: inline-flex; align-items: center;"><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Pushpin.png" alt="Pushpin" width="25" height="25" /> Contributing</span>
 Thank you for your interest in contributing! 💖
-We welcome contributions to **NextJS-Portify**! 🎉 Whether it's fixing bugs, improving documentation, or adding new features, your help is always appreciated.
+I welcome contributions to **NextJS-Portify**! 🎉 Whether it's fixing bugs, improving documentation, or adding new features, your help is always appreciated.

 ### How to Contribute